Historic District Downtown Building Inventory

 The western part of this building was home to the Woodland Beauty Salon for a long time.
 After the owner retired, the building was remodeled and the Sassy Spur Barber opened here.

-During the early 2000s, the eastern storefont of this building had a sandwich shop and later a coffee shop.
+In 1996, JD and Susy brown opened the "Valentine Ridge Sub Shop" in the eastern storefont of this building.
+Eva Webb opened the Lost Highway Cafe there in February, 1998.
+Later a coffee shop was there.
 Following closure of the coffee shop, the WSU Extension Office relocated from the courthouse to this building.

 This one-story brick building has a raised parapet covered with a pressed metal cornice and a spandrel decorated with swags, florets, semi-circles, and an egg and dart pattern.
 Brick pilasters flank the two storefront bays that are separated by a raised pilaster.
 The storefronts have been altered by enclosing the transoms and bulkheads with Roman brick